 As I passed another gap out to the coast, I saw a woman facing out to the sea, moving her shoulders and arms in circular motions, like some kind of dance or martial art, but as if she was psychically controlling the waves before her.
 She was alone, and she seemed to be in some kind of transmission, channeling energy from the water.
 As I tread on, pondering what mystical act this lady was doing, the sun’s rays continued bombing down.
 In no time I was sweating heavily, but with destination in mind I put one foot in front of the other.
 Sure enough, after a short while I started to recognize landmarks at the edge of the city.

-Dropping the bike back at the hostel I decided to head back for a nearby beach out on foot.
+Dropping the bike back at the hostel I decided to head back out on foot for a nearby beach.
 Despite a few groups of people around I felt relieved to be back on my own with no conversations to muster through or appearances to keep up.
 I crashed back onto the sand and lay drifting through day dreams, face down I sank through the sand into a delicious siesta.

 The panorama was beyond spectacular.
 I stared in awe, trying to open my eyes wider to somehow extend my vision to better receive all the information from the flowing colours and morphing shapes.
 We sat there late into the evening long after the sun had set, watching the oranges deepen and the thin arched whispy clouds slowly trudging their way across the broad seascape.
 Those hours played host to one of the most beautiful and life-affirming vistas of my life.
 From my vantage point on those wooden planks, perfection did exist.